×

 What residency documents or visas did I need if I will be in Florence for a while?

 "If you plan to stay in Florence for a while, you will need to apply for a residence permit.
 Depending on your nationality, you may need to apply for a Schengen visa before entering Italy.
 Once you have arrived in Italy, you will need to apply for a residence permit at the local police station.
-You will need to provide proof of your identity, proof of your address in Italy, and proof of your financial means," explained one expat living in Florence, Italy.
+You will need to provide proof of your identity, proof of your address in Italy, and proof of your financial means," said one person in Florence.

 Italian For A WhileItalian For A While